 Dating.
-In today’s culture, that term can mean all manner of things, but it increasingly refers to casual encounters, like hook-ups and flings.
-So, if you’re someone who’s dating with long-term goals in mind, like getting married and having children, you may find yourself frustrated.
+In today’s culture, that term can mean all manner of things, but it increasingly refers to casual encounters, like hookups and flings.
+So, if you’re someone who’s dating with purpose and with long-term goals in mind, like getting married and having children, you may find yourself frustrated.

 The idea that seeing someone is meant to lead to commitment and kids just isn’t as widespread as it used to be, and as far too many of us already know, dating when the other person doesn’t want the same things as you do can be heartbreaking.
 Literally.

 How many relationships out there have ended because the people involved didn’t have the same plans for their lives?
 She wanted to get married, but he didn’t.
 He wanted kids, she didn’t.
 She held certain values, but he didn’t.

 Stories like this are so common nowadays because modern dating culture preaches that we should all do whatever “feels” right at the time, and go wherever our emotions pull us.
 In fact, for a lot of people, it may even be considered weird and inappropriate to bring up things like our values and our views on marriage and children on early dates.
 But we should do just that if we're going to date with purpose.

 Dating with Purpose Means Talking about the Important Stuff

 A potential partner’s goals and values, in general, all speak to their long-term compatibility with you.
 Dating with purpose means not just searching for someone who gives you butterflies, but also searching for someone whose goals and values align with your own.
 Someone who isn’t just cute and fun, but with whom you can also build your life.